ISSA Nutritionist Study Guide

 Ingestion, or taking food into the body via the mouth.

-Mechanical digestion, or the mastication and chewing and churning of the mouth and mixing actions within the stomach to break down foods.
+Mechanical digestion, or the mastication, chewing, churning of the mouth, and mixing actions within the stomach to break down foods.

-Chemical digestion, or the breaking down of food by way of enzymes released for the stomach.
+Chemical digestion, or the breaking down of food through enzymes released by the stomach.

 Movements, or the movement of food through the entire digestive system with rhythmic contractions of smooth muscle in the digestive tract, also known as peristalsis.

-Absorption, or absorbing the simpler molecules through the cell membranes in the small intestine lining and moving this to the blood or the lymphatic system.
+Absorption, or absorbing the simpler molecules through the cell membranes in the small intestine lining, moves this to the blood or the lymphatic system.

-Elimination, or the removal of the waste products and indigestible parts of foods.
+Elimination, or removing the waste products and indigestible parts of foods.

 The Digestive System

-This is the path through which all foods must pass in order for them to provide nutritional value to the cells of the body.
+This is the path through which all foods must pass for them to provide nutritional value to the body’s cells.

-The actual processing of the food and its breakdown will be determined by the type of nutrient in question, but they must all pass through the same route of this system.
+The type of nutrient in question will determine the actual processing of the food and its breakdown, but they must all pass through the same route of this system.

 Alimentary Tract